HiwTech/SocialMedia/README.md

 I'm **Hiwot Z.**, a full-stack developer passionate about building intuitive and meaningful web apps.
 This project is part of my journey toward becoming a skilled, production-ready developer.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile/) or check out more on my [portfolio](https://yourportfolio.com).